How to prepare a juicy, fragrant bird with crispy skin at home.

 When you order a half chicken in the big beer tents on the Wiesn they split a chicken and that is all you get on a plate.
 Typically people will buy a soft Bavarian pretzel to go with.

-What to serve with Half Roast Chicken
+What to serve with Roasted Half Chicken

 In true beer garden fashion we chose fries garnished with parsley and simple German cucumber salad – Gurkensalat, to go with our festive roasted half chickens.
 Absolutely delightful combo.
 And the cucumber salad is soo simple to make.

 QUICK Gurkensalat: Thinly slice cucumbers, make a quick dressing of vinegar, sugar, salt and oil.
 Sunflower oil is traditional and I advise mixing the ingredients per your individual taste.
 Very finely chop dill, chives, green onions.
-Mix all in a bowl, let cool off in the fridge for 10 minutes and serve.
+Mix all in a bowl, let cool in the fridge for 10 minutes and serve.

 I am all for presenting the half chickens in a casual style individual platters.
 A simple sheet pan will do – it will contain the juices and has has ample room for sides.

 - 1 tsp peppercorns, for brine